MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

     - Target page: **ShowDataForCity**
     - Parameter name: **City**
     - Parameter value: City name

     > **Note**: The key of the  **CityProvider** item contains the city name.

 ####	Task 6: Run the application.

 1. Run the new ASP.NET Core application in **Microsoft Edge** and review the page's output.
-    > **Note**: The browser displays a list of the city names is shown, each name is a link to its city's details page.
+    > **Note**: The browser displays a list of city names, each name is a link to its city's details page.

 2. In the **Microsoft Edge** window, click the **London** link.
     > **Note**: The browser displays the city's name, details, mini map and a **Back** link.